Pfoxj/Main/contents/builders-day/index.md

   - name: Brewster Kahle
   - name: Mitchell Baker
 - time: 9:15-9:45
-  title: 'Self Introductions: your name, where you are from, and in one sentence--what do you want?'
+  title: "Self Introductions: your name, where you are from, and in one sentence \u2013 what do you want?"
   people:
   - name: Wendy Hanamura
 - time: 9:45-10:00